TrueRest/rest.js/README.md

 ===========
 Development application for a Bower componenet

-A rest factory for Javascript modules
+A rest factory for Javascript modules.